SAIMANIKESH/mediBuddy/README.md

 Designed "mediBuddy Assignment" as shown or provided in Figma ["only mobile view achieved"] ...
 But unable to publish code...

-for better visualization see at 430x600 dimensions!
+for better visualization see at 430Wx560H dimensions with 100% zoom!

 # myChecklist:
  -> I have completed almost all the functionalities asked in the assignment